Gregory G. Pincus: Research

-In 1944, Dr. Pincus co-founded the Worcester Foundation for Experimental Biology in Shrewsbury, Massachusetts.
-He wanted to continue his research of the relationship between hormones and diseases such as, but not limited to, cancer, heart disease, and schizophrenia.
+In 1944, Pincus co-founded the Worcester Foundation for Experimental Biology in Shrewsbury, Massachusetts.
+He wanted to continue his research on the relationship between hormones and conditions such as (but not limited to) cancer, heart disease, and schizophrenia.
 By the end of the 1960s, more than 300 international researchers came to participate in the Worcester Foundation of Experimental Biology.

-Pincus never lost interest in mammals' reproduction systems.
-He began to research infertility.
-In 1951, Margaret Sanger met Pincus at a dinner hosted by Abraham Stone, director of the Margaret Sanger Research Bureau and medical director and vice president of Planned Parenthood Federation of America (PPFA), and procured a small grant from PPFA for Pincus to begin hormonal contraceptive research.
+Pincus remained interested in mammalian reproduction systems and began to research infertility.
+In 1951, Margaret Sanger met Pincus at a dinner hosted by Abraham Stone, the director of the Margaret Sanger Research Bureau and medical director and vice president of the Planned Parenthood Federation of America (PPFA), and procured a small grant from the PPFA for Pincus to begin hormonal contraceptive research.
 Pincus, along with Min Chueh Chang, confirmed earlier research that progesterone would act as an inhibitor to ovulation.

 In 1952, Sanger told her friend Katharine McCormick about Pincus and Chang's research.
-Frustrated by PPFA's meager interest and support, McCormick and Sanger met with Pincus in 1953 to dramatically expand the scope of the research with 50-fold increase in funding from McCormick.
-Pincus was fascinated by Sanger because she revealed what life was like for women who were living in poverty who endured many pregnancies.
+Frustrated by PPFA's meager interest and support, McCormick and Sanger met with Pincus in 1953 to dramatically expand the scope of the research with a 50-fold increase in funding from McCormick.
+Pincus was interested by Sanger's work with impoverished women with histories of many pregnancies.
 Sanger indirectly influenced him to create a successful contraceptive to prevent unwanted pregnancies.

 In order to prove the safety of "the pill," human trials had to be conducted.
-These were initiated on infertility patients of Dr. John Rock in Brookline, Massachusetts using progesterone in 1953 and then three different progestins in 1954.
+These were initiated among infertility patients of John Rock in Brookline, Massachusetts, using progesterone in 1953 and then three different progestins in 1954.
 Puerto Rico was selected as a trial site in 1955, in part because there was an existing network of 67 birth control clinics serving low-income women on the island.
-Trials began there in 1956 and were supervised by Dr. Edris Rice-Wray and Celso-Ramón García.
+Trials began there in 1956 and were supervised by Edris Rice-Wray and Celso-Ramón García.

-Some of the women experienced side effects from "the pill" (Enovid) and Edris Rice-Wray wrote Pincus and reported that Enovid "gives one hundred percent protection against pregnancy [but causes] too many side reactions to be acceptable".
-Pincus and Rock disagreed based on their experience with patients in Massachusetts and conducted research showing that placebos caused similar side effects.
-The trials went on and were expanded to Haiti, Mexico and Los Angeles despite high attrition rates, due to the large number of women eager to try this form of contraception.

-In May 1960, the FDA extended Enovid's approved indications to include contraception.
+Some of the women experienced side effects from the trial medication (Enovid), and Rice-Wray reported to Pincus that Enovid "gives one hundred percent protection against pregnancy [but causes] too many side reactions to be acceptable".
+Pincus and Rock disagreed with Rice-Wray based on their experience with patients in Massachusetts and their research found that placebos caused similar side effects.
+Subsequently, trials were expanded to Haiti, Mexico, and Los Angeles—despite high attrition—to accommodate rising interest.
+In May 1960, the American Food and Drug Administration extended Enovid's approved indications to include contraception.

 Personal life

-Pincus married Elizabeth Notkin (1900–1988) in 1924 and they had three children together.
+Pincus married Elizabeth Notkin (1900–1988) in 1924 and they had two children together.